Wedge-tailed eagle, eaglehawk (Aquila audax)

-- Wedge-tailed eagle’s eyes allow it to see in infrared and ultraviolet light.
+- The wedge-tailed eagle’s eyes allow it to see in infrared and ultraviolet light.

-- Wedge-tailed eagle is able to hunt down an emu.
+- The wedge-tailed eagle is able to hunt down an emu.

 - Tasmanian wedge-tailed eagles are rivals with white-bellied sea eagles (Haliaeetus leucogaster) over nesting spots.

-- Some nests are used for over 50 years, obviously by several eagles pairs.
+- Some nests are used for over 50 years, obviously by several eagle pairs.

 - The wedge-tailed eagle profile has been used in the badge of the New South Wales Police Force.

-- Wedge-tailed eagle is a noisy bird, it emits loud whizzes and squeals, plus gentle vocalizations resembling ‘sii-tyu’.
+- The wedge-tailed eagle is a noisy bird, it emits loud whizzes and squeals, plus gentle vocalizations resembling ‘sii-tyu’.

 - Animals records